-Site owners will decide how they want to use these tools and how the site will be deployed.
+Site owners decide how they want to use these tools and how the site must be deployed.
 Standard styling has been applied to all templates, while still allowing sufficient manoeuvrability so that site owners can give their sites a unique style.

 Support for mobile devices:

 The browsing of sites using different mobile devices has been tested and is supported up-front (provided the standard applications, modules and design standards are used).